Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

 \subsection{Our contribution}

 We give an affirmative answer to the above question.
-At the core of our solution, we present a new efficient private-setup free construction for reasonably fair common coin that are pluggable in many existing $\ABA$ protocols \cite{canetti1993fast,mostefaoui2015signature,crain2020two}; more interestingly, we formalize and construct an efficient (reasonably fair) leader election with perfect agreement such that it can be directly plugged in all existing $\VBA$ protocols \cite{cachin2001secure,abraham2018validated,lu2020dumbo} to remove private setup.
-In greater detail, our technical contribution is three-fold: \begin{itemize} \item We give an $\AVSS$ construction satisfying the classic CR93 notion \cite{canetti1993fast} with only bulletin PKI (and discrete logarithm assumption), and it costs only $\bigO(n^2)$ messages and $\bigO(\lambda n^2)$ bits when sharing $\lambda$-bit secret.
-To our knowledge, this is the first private-setup free $\AVSS$ that attains $\bigO(\lambda n^2)$ communication complexity, and prior art either relies on private setup \cite{backes2013asynchronous,kate2019brief} or incurs at least $\bigO(\lambda n^3)$ bits \cite{cachin2002asynchronous,backes2011computational} (except a very recent work \cite{alhaddad2021high}, yet it still has an extra $\log n$ factor than ours).
+At the core of our solution, we develop a set of new techniques to design an efficient private-setup free construction for reasonably fair common coin that are pluggable in many existing $\ABA$ protocols \cite{canetti1993fast,mostefaoui2015signature,crain2020two}; more interestingly, we formalize and construct an efficient (reasonably fair) leader election notion with perfect agreement, by lifting our common coin protocol to be always agreed.
+This leader election primitive can be directly plugged in all existing $\VBA$ protocols \cite{cachin2001secure,abraham2018validated,lu2020dumbo,guo2022speeding,gelashvili2021jolteon} to remove their reliance on private setups.